dilsadkut/react_native_pomodoroClock/README.md

-# Pomodoro Clock App for Mobile Programming Class
+# Pomodoro Clock App

-# Pomodoro Clock App with React Native
+# About The Application
 Simple pomodoro clock application with react native for mobile programming class.

 <br>